farirpgs/fari-games/public/documents/fari-rpgs/breathless-srd.md

 # Flashback | Gasps (Extras)

-Flashback is a Gasp designed by Patrick Dubuc of Tiki Games used in Crank It Up! that allows the player to recount a situation that took place in the past that has the potential to change the current scene.
+Flashback is a Gasp designed by Patrick Dubuc of Big Bite Games used in Crank It Up! that allows the player to recount a situation that took place in the past that has the potential to change the current scene.

 (Crank It Up! is not released yet!)